Roller Boogie

-Roller Boogie is a 1979 American romantic musical drama film starring Linda Blair and Jim Bray, a former competitive artistic skater from California.
-The film also stars Beverly Garland, Mark Goddard and Kimberly Beck, and is directed by Mark L. Lester.
+Roller Boogie is a 1979 American teen musical exploitation film about roller disco, directed by Mark L. Lester and starring Linda Blair, Jim Bray, Beverly Garland, Roger Perry, Mark Goddard, Jimmy Van Patten, and Kimberly Beck.
+Set in the Venice suburb of Los Angeles at the height of the roller skating fad of the late 1970s, it follows an upper-class young woman (Blair) who falls in love with a working class skater (Bray).
+The two seek to thwart efforts from a powerful mobster attempting to acquire the land where a popular roller rink is located.

-The film is set in the Venice, California suburb of Los Angeles at the height of the roller skating fad of the late 1970s.
-Two characters, Bobby James (Bray) and Terry Barkley (Blair), fall in love while boogie skating to disco music.
-Along the way they must thwart a powerful mobster who wants the land their favorite roller rink sits on and compete in the Boogie Contest.
+The film was developed by Irwin Yablans, head of Compass International Pictures, who had experienced notable commercial success with Halloween (1978), which was a major box-office hit the year prior.
+Filming took place in Los Angeles in the summer of 1979, and its elaborate skating sequences were choreographed by David Winters.
+Over 50 professional skaters were employed for the film.

-The film received mostly negative reviews during its theatrical release, though it was a box office success.
-In recent years, it has become a cult classic and a time capsule of the late 1970s disco era.
+Released by United Artists on December 19, 1979, Roller Boogie received mostly negative reviews from film critics, who deemed it a shallow film exploiting the trends of disco and roller skating, though it was a box office success, grossing over $13 million.
+In the years since its original release, the film has developed a cult following for its campy style and focus on disco and roller skating culture.

 Plot

-Bobby James and his friends ("Phones", "Hoppy", "Gordo", and several others) skate to work on the Venice, California boardwalk.
+Bobby James and his friends ("Phones", "Hoppy", "Gordo", and several others) skate to work on the Venice beach boardwalk.
 Meanwhile, in Beverly Hills, Terry Barkley, a genius flautist is also heading towards the beach in her Excalibur Phaeton automobile.
 She also is joined by her snobbish girlfriend Lana.

-Bobby is skating on the boardwalk with a female friend when he encounters Terry.
-But she remains aloof and spurns his advance.
+Bobby is skating on the boardwalk with a female friend when he encounters Terry, but she remains aloof and spurns his advance.
 They later meet at a local roller rink called Jammer's.
 During a near catastrophic skating incident where Bobby saves the day, she gives in.
 Terry wants to pay him to teach her how to skate for the Roller Disco contest.
 Even though they share a flirty, romantic couples skate, later on she rebuffs him yet again.

-The next day has both Terry and Bobby getting flack from their respected friends and family.
+The next day has both Terry and Bobby getting flack from their respective friends and family.
 She has had enough and goes to the beach.
 She finds Bobby there, practicing a jump and turns on the charm.
 He shares with her his dream to become an Olympic Roller Skater.
 They end up making out on the beach.
-Bobby asks her if she's going to pay him for sex as well, which garners a mighty slap in return and she takes off.
+Bobby asks her if she is going to pay him for sex as well, which garners a mighty slap in return and she takes off.